jsdom/jsdom/Contributing.md

 ### Running tests in the browser

+jsdom has experimental support to run in directly in a browser, or in a web worker!
+So we try run as much tests as possible in browsers too.

+As noted in [Running the tests](#running-the-tests), our own test suites are currently being transitioned from nodeunit to mocha.
+The nodeunit test cases are executed in Chrome using Selenium.
+The mocha test cases are executed in Chrome using [karma](https://karma-runner.github.io/).

+To run the karma tests, you will have to make sure that Chrome installed on your machine.
+To access the karma cli you can either first install karma globally (`npm install -g karma`), or you can access the karma cli that is installed alongside jsdom (e.g. `./node_modules/.bin/karma --help`).
+You can then start a test run using `karma start test/karma.conf.js` and/or `karma start test/karma-webworker.conf.js`, the first config runs the tests within an iframe, the second config runs the tests within an web worker.
+You can use all the [options that karma offers](https://karma-runner.github.io/latest/config/configuration-file.html), e.g. `karma start test/karma.conf.js --no-single-run`.
-jsdom now has experimental support for web workers!
-To test this support, we have a special test setup that involves Selenium driving Chrome.
-To make that work, you need to install Java and have it in your PATH.
-Then you can use `npm run test-browser` to have Selenium open up Chrome, spawn a web worker, and run some jsdom tests inside it.

-The browser runner supports the same options as `npm test`, as well as a few more specific to running browser tests via WebDriver.
-Many tests fail at present, so by default `npm run test-browser` only runs the suites that pass.
+The nodeunit tests are run using a custom runner and selenium.
+To make this work, you need to install Java and have it in your PATH.
+Then you can use `node ./test/browser-runner` to have Selenium open up Chrome, spawn a web worker, and run the nodeunit tests inside it.
+This browser runner supports the same options as `./test/runner`, as well as a few more specific to running browser tests via WebDriver.

 ```
-$ npm run test-browser -- --help
+$ node ./test/browser-runner --help

 Run the jsdom test suite in a browser via WebDriver